DiegoVictor/devradar-api/README.md

 > Was installed and configured the [`eslint`](https://eslint.org/) and [`prettier`](https://prettier.io/) to keep the code clean and patterned.

 ## Configuring
-The application use two databases: [MongoDB](https://www.mongodb.com) and [Redis](https://redis.io).
+The application use just one database: [MongoDB](https://www.mongodb.com).
 For the fastest setup is recommended to use [docker](https://www.docker.com), see below how to setup ever database.

 ### MongoDB
 Store opportunities sent to Bling, reports and the users utilized by application.
 You can create a MongoDB container like so: